-3. Risk related to contingent liabilities - for the purpose of ensuring more favourable financing terms and conditions by the creditors, the government issues a sovereign guarantee.
+3. Risk related to contingent liabilities - for the purpose of ensuring more favorable financing terms and conditions by the creditors, the government issues a sovereign guarantee.

-In order for the Budget of the Republic of North Macedonia not to be exposed to a risk of calling-up guarantees, process of issuance of new guarantees is strictly regulated and is subject to certain criteria the claimants of guarantees should fulfill.
-According to the latest amendments to the Law on Public Debt, management of contingent liabilities will be improved by strengthening the capacities as regards issuance of borrowing consents.
-This activity will be realized in cooperation with the World Bank under the Government Debt and Risk Management Program.
-In fact, Ministry of Finance will perform credit analysis and assess the creditworthiness of public debt issuers when issuing sovereign guarantee in line with the prescribed assessment methodology.
+In order for the Budget of the Republic of North Macedonia not to be exposed to a risk of calling-up quarantees, process of issuance of new quarantees is strictly regulated and is subject to certain criteria the claimants of guarantees should fulfill.
+According to the latest amendments to the Law on Public Debt in May 2019, management of contingent liabilities was improved by strengthening the capacities as regards issuance of borrowing consents.
+This activity was realized in cooperation with the World Bank under the Government Debt and Risk Management Program.
+In fact, Ministry of Finance performs credit analysis and assess the creditworthiness of public debt issuers when issuing sovereign guarantee in line with the prescribed assessment methodology.
 Such approach provides for harmonization with the international practice on issuance of sovereign guarantees.

 4. Operational risk includes the settlement risk and the error risk.
 Settlement risk occurs if numerous non-automated activities are used during data processing, while error risk is closely related to the manner of segregating the tasks related to execution of transactions and their settlement across the units within the institution in charge of debt management.
 Public debt management is carried out by an IT system and adequate software platform, thus significantly reducing the risk of human errors.
 Measures to apply the "four eyes" principle are being undertaken in a timely manner, so as to avoid the risk from untimely performance of the tasks in case the responsible person is prevented from fulfilling the working tasks due to whatever reason.
+For the purpose of reducing the operational risks, and by following the digitalization trends, it is necessary to introduce digitalized payments towards foreign creditors, by introducing electronic banking with NBRNM, by which foreign repayments are being made.